 The school district provides opportunities for students to pursue special interests that contribute to their physical, mental, and emotional health; however, instruction is the school district's priority.
 Students who participate in school-sponsored and/or affiliated activities are expected to responsibly represent the school and community, their participation is a privilege and not a right.
 All rules pertaining to student conduct and student discipline apply to school activities.
 All spectators at school-sponsored activities are expected to behave appropriately.
 Students and employees may be subject to discipline and parents/guardians and other spectators may be subject to sanctions for inappropriate, illegal, or unsportsmanlike behavior at these activities or events.
 The Menahga School District is a member of the Minnesota State High School League (MSHSL).
 Students who participate in MSHSL activities must also abide by the MSHSL rules.
 The district will enforce all MSHSL rules during the school year and in the summer where applicable.
 Employees who conduct MSHSL activities will cover applicable rules, penalties, and opportunities with students and parents/guardians prior to the start of an activity.
-For more information about the MSHSL rules and student eligibility requirements, contact the Activities Director (A.D.).
+For more information about the MSHSL rules and student eligibility requirements, contact the Activities Director.

 Offerings by Categories

 Category I

-UNC Cross Country B/ G Basketball Boys/Girls Baseball
+UNC Cross Country B/ G Basketball Boys/Girls Baseball Softball UNC Track Boys/Girls UNC Golf Boys/ Girls

-UNC Football UNC Wrestling Softball
+UNC Football UNC Wrestling

-Volleyball UNC Speech UNC Track Boys/Girls
+Volleyball UNC Speech

-UNC Cheerleading PR Hockey Boys/Girls UNC Golf Boys/ Girls
+UNC Cheerleading PR Hockey Boys/Girls

 PR Gymnastics

 Category II

 Band One Act Robotics

 Choir Visual Arts

 Category III

 FCCLA Knowledge Bowl FFA

 Clay Target Three Act Play BPA

-United North Central (UNC) Cooped with Sebeka, Park Rapids Area (PR) Cooped with Park Rapids homecoming activities; Student Council, Prom and all school sponsored dances are under the authority of the Menahga School District.
+United North Central (UNC) Cooped with Sebeka, Park Rapids Area (PR) Cooped with Park Rapids

+Other school-sponsored activities including but not limited to public performances in music, including marching band, parades, color guard events, pep band, band and choir concerts); school plays, National Honor Society banquets and awards programs; homecoming royalty and other homecoming activities; Student Council, Prom and all school sponsored dances are under the authority of the Menahga School District.
 Any consequences will be determined by the H.S Principal or designee.

-Other school-sponsored activities including but not limited to public performances in music, including marching band, parades, color guard events, pep band, band and choir concerts); school plays, National Honor Society banquets and awards programs; homecoming royalty and other